mkinderwater/mk-piclock-adult/install.md

 dtparam=audio=off
 dtoverlay=max98357a,no-sdmode
 ```

+Do not also run `raspi-config nonint do_spi 0` or `raspi-config nonint do_i2c 0`.
+Those commands write the equivalent SPI and I2C settings and are redundant when this file is edited directly.

 Keep each required line exactly once.
 Remove or comment out conflicting entries elsewhere in the file, especially: